Dr Luke Connell – Senior Principal Research Scientist

 Luke has a PhD in Chemical Engineering from the University of Queensland.
 He has over 30 years research experience in modelling and field characterization of fluid flow in the sub-surface and more than 80 publications on a wide range of modelling and experimental problems.
 His research is focused on gas migration processes within coal seam and shale reservoirs and coupled flow and geomechanical processes.

-Zhejun has a PhD in Chemical Engineering from Oklahoma State University, USA.
-His research is focused on gas storage and flow behaviour in unconventional gas reservoirs, including coal, shale and tight sandstone.
+Zhejun has a PhD in Chemical Engineering from Oklahoma State University, USA and is the Australian Research Magazine’s 2020 research leader in the field of Oil, Petroleum and Natural Gas with more than 8,500 citations from over 250 publications.
+Zhejun’s research is focused on gas storage and flow behaviour in unconventional gas reservoirs, including coal, shale and tight sandstone.
 His work combines experimental, mathematical and numerical methods, and applies thermodynamics, fluid dynamics and rock mechanics from laboratory to field scale.
 His research interests also include coal mine gas drainage, enhanced gas production and CO2 storage.

 Michael manages the laboratories of the Unconventional Gas Reservoir Engineering Team.
 Michael’s skills and expertise include pressure vessel and equipment design, LabVIEW programming, electronics, 3D design (Autodesk), data processing, automation, instrumentation plumbing (Swagelok), complex sample recovery and preparation, CNC and conventional machining and welding.
 His work has been acknowledged through numerous industry awards.